“Quebec’s Labor Market Defies Recession Forecasts with Record-Low Unemployment Rates”

 Mostly part time

 All of the jobs created in April were part-time jobs.
-Full-time employment fell for the first time, which could be a first sign of a slowdown in hiring, according to Randall Bartlett, senior director, Canadian economy, at Desjardins.
+Full-time employment fell for the first time, which might be a first sign of a slowdown in hiring, according to Randall Bartlett, senior director, Canadian economy, at Desjardins.
 “The detailed results are not as positive as the aggregate data suggests,” he commented.

 Employment increased mainly in four sectors of activity: wholesale and retail trade; transportation and storage; information, culture and leisure; teaching.